UEFA Champions League Anthem: Uses

 The anthem's chorus is played before each UEFA Champions League game as the two teams are lined up, as well as at the beginning and end of television broadcasts of the matches, and when the winning team lifts the trophy after the final.
+From the 2024-25 season, an upbeat, triumphant version of the anthem is played when the trophy is lifted.
 Special vocal versions have been performed live at the Champions League final with lyrics in other languages, changing over to the host country's language for the chorus.
 These versions were performed by: